Symptoms and pain of endometriosis: what do you need to know?

 Generally speaking, the endometrial tissue located in more or less distant parts of the pelvic area will undergo hormonal fluctuations during the cycle, causing pain.

-From nausea to unconsciousness
+From nausea to fainting

 Urinary and digestive disorders